 How Do Children Learn Language?
-4 Big Takeaway Lessons for Language Learners
+Their Major Milestones, Plus Lessons for Older Language Learners

 We used to think that language learning began at the moment of birth.
 But scientists in Washington, Stockholm and Helsinki discovered that fetuses are actually listening inside the womb.

-They gave mothers a recording of made-up words to play during the final weeks of pregnancy.
-The babies heard the pseudo-words around 50-71 times while inside their mother’s womb.
-After they were born, these babies were tested.
-By hooking them up to an EEG, scientists were able to see images of the babies’ brains when the made-up words were played.
+They gave mothers a recording of made-up words to play repeatedly during pregnancy.
+After the babies were born, they were hooked up to EEGs, and scientists were able to see images of their brains when the made-up words were played again.

-To their astonishment, the babies remembered and recognized the words that were presented when they were in the womb.
+To researchers’ astonishment, the babies remembered and recognized the words that were presented when they were in the womb.

-It turns out, the first day of learning language isn’t when one is born, but 30 weeks into the pregnancy when babies start to develop their hearing ability.
-So be careful what you say around a pregnant woman, ok?
-Somebody’s listening.
+It turns out, the first day a child starts learning their language isn’t the day they’re born.
+It’s actually about 30 weeks into pregnancy, when babies start to develop hearing ability.

 Baby communication centers on expressing pain and pleasure.
-And if you listen very carefully, you’ll notice that babies have different types of cries for different needs.
+If you listen carefully, you’ll notice that babies have different cries for different needs.
 A cry for milk is different from a cry for a new diaper—although a flustered first-time father might not hear any difference.

-Around the 4th month, babies engage in “vocal play” and babbles unintelligible sounds—including those that begin with the letters M, P and B. (This is when mommy swears that she heard baby say “mama.”)
+Around the fourth month, babies engage in “vocal play” and babble unintelligible sounds—especially those that begin with the letters M, P and B. (This is when mom swears baby said “mama.”)

 This is the peek-a-boo stage.

 At this stage, babies continue babbling and having fun with language.
-But this time, their unintelligible expressions have put on a certain kind of sophistication.
-They seem to be putting words together.
-You could’ve sworn she was telling you something.
+But now, their unintelligible expressions have a certain kind of sophistication.
+They seem to almost be putting words together.

 It will actually be around this time when babies learn their first words (“no,” “mama,” “dada” and so on).

-And on her first birthday, she’ll definitely learn what the word “cake” means.
+That means on their first birthday, they’ll definitely learn what “cake” means!

-As always, her comprehension goes ahead of her ability to speak.
-But in this stage, she’ll be learning even more words.
-Her utterances will graduate into word pairs like “eat cake,” “more play” and “no ball.”
+Of course, a child’s comprehension comes ahead of their ability to speak.
+But in this stage, they’ll be learning even more words.
+Their utterances will graduate into word pairs like “eat cake,” “more play” and “no ball.”

-This is also the time when she loves hearing those sing-along songs and rhymes.
+This is also the time when babies especially love hearing sing-along songs and rhymes.
 And guess what?
-She’ll never tire of these, so be prepared to listen to her favorite rhymes over and over and over again.
+They’ll never really tire of these, so be prepared to listen to your kid’s favorite rhymes over and over and over and over again.

-Her language structure becomes more and more complicated.
-Her sentences get longer and her grammar mistakes get slowly weeded out.
-This time, she can express statements like “I’m hungry mommy” or “my friend gave me this.”
+Toddlers’ language structures become more and more complicated.
+Their sentences get longer and their grammar mistakes get slowly weeded out.
+Now, they can express statements like “I’m hungry mommy” and “my friend gave me this.”

-She’ll start to get really talkative and ask questions like, “where are we going, daddy?”
+Many children in this age range start to get really talkative and ask questions like, “Where are we going, daddy?”
 You’ll probably begin to suspect that they’re preparing to ask ever more difficult questions, in fact.

 Your kid has, in a general sense, learned the rules of the language and become a native speaker.

 1. The Centrality of Listening

-In addition, children who suffer hearing problems early in life experience delays in their expressive and receptive communication skills.
-Their vocabulary develops slower and they often have difficulty understanding abstract words (eg. extreme, eager and pointless).
+In addition, children who suffer hearing problems early in life experience delays in expressive and receptive communication skills.
+Their vocabulary develops slower and they often have difficulty understanding abstract words (e.g. extreme, eager and pointless).
 Their sentences are also shorter and simpler.

-In general, the greater the hearing loss, the poorer the children do in academic evaluations.
+In general, the greater the hearing loss, the poorer children do in academic evaluations.
 It’s clear that listening is central to language learning.

-And yet, how many language programs pound on the issue of listening as a central skill, as opposed to grammar or vocabulary?
+And yet, how many language programs focus on listening as a high-priority skill, as opposed to grammar or vocabulary acquisition?

-Listening is a deceptive, isn’t it?
-It seems like nothing’s happening.
-It’s too passive an activity, unlike speaking.
-When speaking you actually hear what was learned.
-The benefits of listening are initially unheard.
+This may be partly because listening is deceptive; it seems like nothing’s happening.
+It’s too passive an activity.
+When speaking, you can actually hear what was learned, but the benefits of listening are not initially so noticeable.

-Contrary to common belief, listening can be an intensely active activity—and it should be, when learning a new language.
+Contrary to common belief, though, listening can be an intensely active activity—and it should be, when learning a new language.

-So as a foreign language learner, you need to devote time to actively listen to your target language.
-Don’t just play those podcasts passively in the background.
-Actively engage in the material.
-Don’t multitask if at all possible.
-Sit down and don’t move—like a baby who hasn’t learned how to walk.
+As a foreign language learner, you need to devote time to actively listening to your target language.
+Don’t just play podcasts in the background.
+Don’t multitask or fidget.
+Sit down, stay still and pay attention, instead—like a kid who hasn’t learned how to walk yet.

 Take every opportunity to listen to the language as spoken by native speakers.
-When you watch a movie or a language learning video, for example, don’t just focus on the visual stimulation.
-Listen for the inflections, tones and rhythms of words.
+When you watch a movie or a language learning video, for example, don’t just focus on the visuals, but listen for the inflections, tones and rhythms of words, too.

 2. The Primacy of Making Mistakes

-Listening to a 1-year-old talk is such a delight.
-They’re so cute and innocent.
-Their initial statements betray a string of misappropriated vocabulary, fuzzy logic and grammar violations.
+Listening to a one-year-old talk is such a delight.
+Their statements betray a string of misappropriated vocabulary, fuzzy logic and grammar violations.

-When a 1-year-old points to a dog and says “meow,” we find it so cute.
-When his older sister says, “I goed there today,” we don’t condemn the child.
-We instead correct her by gently saying, “No Sally, not goed.
+When a one-year-old points to a dog and says “meow,” we find it cute.
+When his older sister says, “I goed there today,” we correct her by gently saying, “Oops!
+Not goed.
 Went!”

 We aren’t as kind to adults.
-We’re even worse to ourselves.
+And we’re even worse to ourselves.

-Ever since we learned in school that making mistakes means lower test scores, we dreaded making them.
-Mistakes?
-Bad.
-And we carry over this fear when we’re learning a foreign language as adults.
+Ever since we learned in school that making mistakes means lower test scores and embarrassment, we dreaded making them.
+Mistakes = Bad.
+And we carry this fear into language learning as adults.

-That’s why, unless we’re 100% sure of its correctness, we don’t want to blurt out a single sentence in our target language.
-First we make sure that the words are in their proper order, the verbs are in the proper tense and agree with the subject in number and gender.
+That’s why, unless we’re 100% sure, we won’t want to say a single sentence in our target language.
+First, we must make sure that the words are in their proper order, that the verbs are in their proper tenses and agree in number and gender as necessary.

-Now something tells me that a 10-month-old has no problems committing more mistakes in one sentence than she has words.
-In fact, she probably won’t admit that there’s something wrong—or ever know that something’s wrong.
-She just goes on with her life and continues listening.
+But clearly, a 10-month-old has no problems committing more mistakes in one sentence than they have words.
+They won’t admit or even know that something’s wrong.
+They just go on with their life and continue listening.

-As a foreign language learner, one of the things you need to make peace with is the fact that you’re gonna make mistakes.
-It comes with the territory and you’re gonna have to accept that.
+As a foreign language learner, you really have to make peace with the fact that you’re going to make mistakes.

-Make as many mistakes as you can.
-Make a fool out of yourself, like a 2-year-old, and laugh along the way.
-Pay your dues.
-And if you’re as diligent correcting those mistakes as you are making them, soon enough you’ll be on your way to fluency.
+In fact, you should make as many mistakes as you can.
+Make a fool out of yourself and laugh along the way!
+If you’re as diligent about correcting those mistakes as you are making them, soon enough you’ll be on your way to fluency.

 3. The Joy of Repetition

-Adults never have the patience to overlearn a language lesson, to repeat the same lesson over and over without feeling bored to tears.
-Adults quickly interpret this as being “stuck.”
-This lack of forward motion is promptly followed by the thought that time is being wasted.
-They think they should press quickly on to the next lesson.
-Which they do, to the detriment of their learning.
+Instead, adults interpret this kind of repetition as being “stuck.”
+The lack of forward motion is promptly followed by the thought that time is being wasted, and so they move on to the next lesson, to the detriment of their learning.

-Repetition can take the form of replaying videos, rereading words, rewriting vocabulary, re-listening to podcasts and re-doing games and exercises.
+Repetition can take the form of replaying videos, rereading stories, rewriting vocabulary, re-listening to podcasts and re-doing games and exercises.